 This partnership could also have a huge impact on the cost of recruiting.
 With this partnership, there are fewer competitors in the market, meaning that Indeed could increase their prices for job listings and cost-per-click without much competition to challenge them.

 Learn more about the Google for Jobs vs Indeed debate here.

 No matter Glassdoor’s eventual fate, the Indeed Glassdoor partnership has significant impacts right now.
 Pushing Indeed listings over to Glassdoor is going to harm both the employer and candidate experience on the site.
 The current experience on Indeed isn’t what we would call candidate-focused, either.

 You can make the recruitment process more efficient for both yourself and your applicants by integrating your listings with Google for Jobs.

-Our recruitment technology makes this process simple & easy helping you get your jobs viewed by high-quality & targeted candidates using Google ranking signals, optimizations, and Jobiak machine-learning tech.
+Our recruitment technology makes the hire with Google process simple & easy helping you get your jobs viewed by high-quality & targeted candidates using Google for Jobs ranking signals, optimizations, and Jobiak machine-learning tech.